-If you look at the values from C1 to C5, these values areas are in a cell from A1 to A5.
-So this VBA paste method copies everything and pastes everything.
+If you look at the C1 to C5, these values are in a cell from A1 to A5.
+So, this VBA Paste method copies everything and pastes everything.

-Now I will use the LINK argument to see how it works.
-For the LINK’s argument, I have provided TRUE.
+Now, we will use the LINK argument to see how it works.
+For LINK’s argument, we have provided TRUE.

 Sub Paste_Example1() Range("A1:A5").Copy ActiveSheet.Paste Link:=True End Sub

 It will create a link to the cell from A1 to A5.

-So it has created a link.
-One notable missing is the formatting of the cells here.
+So, it has created a link.
+One notable missing feature is the formatting of the cells here.
 It has not pasted any formatting styles.

 Example #2 – Paste in Different Excel Worksheet

-Copying from one worksheet to another sto sheet requires worksheet names.
-Assume you want to copy the data from the sheet “First Sheet,” and you want to paste in the sheet “Second Sheet” below is the way of referring the sheets.
+Copying from one worksheet to another sheet requires worksheet names.
+For example, assume you want to copy the data from the “First Sheet.”
+You want to paste in the sheet “Second Sheet” below is the way of referring to the sheets.

 Sub Paste_Example2() Worksheets("First Sheet").Range("A1:A5").Copy Worksheets("Second Sheet").Paste Destination:=Range("C1:C5") End Sub

-This will copy data from A1 to A5 from the sheet name called “First Name,” then it will paste in the sheet “Second Sheet” in the range C1 to C5.
+It will copy data from A1 to A5 from the sheet name “First Name,” then paste it into the “Second Sheet” sheet in the range C1 to C5.

-This has been a guide to VBA Paste.
-Here we learn how the Paste method works through Excel VBA Code along with practical examples and a downloadable template.
-Below you can find some useful excel VBA articles –
+This article has been a guide to VBA Paste.
+Here, we learn how the Paste method works through Excel VBA code, practical examples, and a downloadable template.
+Below you can find some useful Excel VBA articles: –